FidelusAleksander/ghcertified/content/questions/question-034.md

 ---

-# When using actions published in public repositories maintained by someone else - You can often use that action in multiple versions.
-Rank the different approaches from most to least stable.
+# For any action published in GitHub Marketplace, You can often use it in multiple versions, rank the different approaches from most to least stable and secure.
 > https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-using-versioned-actions
 1. Using the commit SHA
 ```yaml